-- 5.8.1 The external wall cladding system shall be tested in accordance with the relevant standard test in Appendix C C7.1 and shall satisfy the following requirements: - a) If the distance to the relevant boundary is less than 1.0 m, the peak heat release rate shall not exceed 100 kW/m2 and the total heat released shall not exceed 25 MJ/m2, and - b) If the distance to the relevant boundary is 1.0 m or more and the building height is greater than 7.0 m the peak heat release rate shall not exceed 150 kW/m and the total heat released shall not exceed 50 MJ/m. - 5.8.2 The requirements in Paragraph 5.8.1 do not apply if: - a) Surface finishes are no more than 1 mm in thickness and are applied directly to a non-combustible substrate, or - b) The entire wall assembly has been tested at full scale in accordance with NFPA 285 and has passed the test criteria. - 5.8.3 The requirements in Paragraph 5.8.1 b) do not apply if the building is sprinklered and has a building height of 25 m or less.
+- 5.8.1 The external wall cladding system shall be tested in accordance with the relevant standard test in Appendix C C7.1 and shall satisfy the following requirements: - a) If the distance to the relevant boundary is less than 1.0 m, the peak heat release rate shall not exceed 100 kW/m and the total heat released shall not exceed 25 MJ/m, and - b) If the distance to the relevant boundary is 1.0 m or more and the building height is greater than 7.0 m the peak heat release rate shall not exceed 150 kW/m and the total heat released shall not exceed 50 MJ/m. - 5.8.2 The requirements in Paragraph 5.8.1 do not apply if: - a) Surface finishes are no more than 1 mm in thickness and are applied directly to a non-combustible substrate, or - b) The entire wall assembly has been tested at full scale in accordance with NFPA 285 and has passed the test criteria.